anti-dave/COMP-4110-Exploding-Game/README.md

 # Project for COMP-4110-Software-Engineering
-anti-dave - David DaCosta<br />UI / Graphics Designer / Scrum Manager / Unit Tester
+anti-dave - David DaCosta<br />Scrum Master / UI / Graphics Designer / Unit Tester

-rcucchiara - Robert Cucchiara<br />Lead Developer/ Gameplay Design
+rcucchiara - Robert Cucchiara<br />Product Owner / Lead Developer

 We will be implementing a windows video game based on the popular game "Exploding Kittens" using the Unity game engine.